Child Watch (Members Only)

-The Bath Area Family YMCA Child Care programs offer opportunities for children ages 6 weeks to 6 years old to interact in an inclusive, child‐directed environment.
-Member child-watch offers opportunities for children to interact in an inclusive, child-directed environment.
+The Bath Area Family YMCA Child Care programs offer opportunities for children ages 6 months to 6 years old to interact in an inclusive, child‐directed environment.
 We focus on learning through the development areas of cognitive, social-emotional, language, and physical development, while utilizing “play” as the focal point for all learning.
 We monitor and assist children in the acquisition of new skills, believing that children learn at their own pace and develop skills as they build upon gained knowledge.

 In our program, we use the following techniques to guide each child in using appropriate behavior: classroom design, language, modeling, choices, time away, and conflict resolution.

 Families are an integral part of our program.
 Teachers help to introduce diversity through cultural, physical, and economic differences, while working with the children and families involved in our programs.
 Our conflict resolution goal is to create an environment that nurtures, encourages respect, promotes self-esteem and trust and teaches conflict resolution.
 Our hope is that the experiences we offer will promote unique and positive outcomes for the children and families.

 Register at the Front Desk.
 You must call to reserve the times that you would like your children to attend.
 You may use up to 2 one-hour slots per child.
 Payment is made through the front desk and can be made daily in cash or check.

 Space is available on a first come, first serve basis, with the maximum number of children allowed at any given time in the day.
 The provider reserves the right to limit the number of children under their care.
 This is for the safety of your children.